 Turtles will also stop eating if they are exposed to chemicals or pesticides.
 If the tank water contains a trace of chlorine, it can affect their eyes.
 Also, if household cleaning products, like soap and detergent, are used in cleaning turtle tanks, they can easily fall sick.

-Instead of using cleaning products, it is recommended you use a mixture of equal parts of water and vinegar for cleaning the turtle tank.
+Instead of using cleaning products, it is recommended that you use a mixture of equal parts water and vinegar to clean the turtle tank.
 Also, make sure the plants that you feed your turtle are free from pesticides.

-An important thing to note- if you think your turtle has come into contact with any chemical, make sure to contact a vet immediately.
+It is important to note that if you think your turtle has come into contact with any chemical, make sure to contact a vet immediately.

 5. Illness

-Often your turtle will stop eating because of sickness.
-If you find your turtle showing a lack of appetite, it is important to take note of these symptoms of particular sicknesses.
+Often, your turtle will stop eating because of sickness.
+If you find your turtle showing a lack of appetite, it is important to note the symptoms of particular sicknesses.

-- Discoloration of shell, formation of slime over the shell, bad smell, and flaking scutes can be a sign of shell rot.
+- Shell discoloration, slime formation over the shell, a bad smell, and flaking scutes can be signs of shell rot.

 - If the turtle refuses to defecate, it can be a sign of constipation.

-- Presence of worms in the turtle’s feces can be a sign of parasitic infection.
+- The presence of worms in the turtle’s feces can signify parasitic infection.

 - Diarrhea or weight loss can be a sign of gastrointestinal parasites.